verdaux/BookNotes/Phrases/Impressors.md

 - [ ] It's the most complete, most painful magic.
 You are here, as much as I and more intensely; wherever I am you're there as much as I am, and indeed more so.
 - [ ] I don't know what that means but I'm in
 - [ ] There's a certain level of accountability with permanence
+- [ ] That's a moment of my life I'll never get back.